ralabate/houdini-graph-editor-tools/README.md

 # Houdini Graph Editor Tools
 ## [de]amplify_keyframes.py

-Amplify and deamplify scales the selected curves by ten percent.
+Scales the selected curves by ten percent.

 I typically hotkey map these to **Ctrl+>** to increase and **Ctrl+<** to decrease.
 You can already do this with the box handle or, more recently, the Pull Push tool in the Animation Toolbar.